01 of 04

 - Slip the two-pronged ends into the end of your PVC net handle material where you cut out the two notches.

-- Take your piece of clear tubing and with a razor blade or utility knife slice it open on one side the full length of the tubing, in as straight a line a possible.
-Spread the tubing and wrap it around the net hoop after you net is attached forming a covering with the opened part to the inside of the hoop.
+- Take your piece of clear tubing and with a razor blade or utility knife slice it open on one side the full length of the tubing, in as straight of a line a possible.
+Spread the tubing and wrap it around the net hoop after the net is attached, forming a covering with the opened part of the tubing to the inside of the hoop.
 It will prevent the hand net from snagging on your collection net when catching fish.
 You now have your own do-it-yourself hand net.

 04 of 04

 Another option you can use for building your net is to buy the red mesh nets with the wooden handles.
 Cut the red net material off, make your monofilament net pocket like above and sew it onto the hoop.
-This way you already have a pre-built net handle and hoop, you just need to add your own net pocket and trim off the length of the net handle, so it's not so long it gets in the way.
+This way you already have a pre-built net handle and hoop, you just need to add your own net pocket and trim off the length of the net handle, so it's not so long that it gets in the way.
 You can drill a hole in the end of the net handle if you choose, or you can clip the net onto your net clip hanging it from the hoop end.
-Get some clear tubing that will fit around the hoop stock for covering, and you're set.
+Get some clear tubing that will fit around the hoop stock for covering the edge of the net, and you're set.

 Equipment wise, you are ready to go.
-Now comes the fun part, learning about how to capture, decompress and transport the fish you are going to catch.
+Now comes the fun part, learning about how to capture, decompress and transport the fish you want to catch.